 2. Aphids

-For treatment, simply mix a solution of 4-5 teaspoons of organic liquid soap in one quart of water and spray the plants.
+For treatment, mix a solution of 4-5 teaspoons of organic liquid soap in one quart of water and spray the plants.
 You can also apply Ecoworks following the package instructions.

 3. Whiteflies